RunestoneInteractive/httlads/_sources/PredictiveAnalytics/predicting_rentals.rst

   :alt: Line graph of bike rentals with duration (0 to 6,000) as the y axis and start_date (by months of first year) as the x axis.

-The representation of the date we chose is definitely simple, but you know from the time series visualization, that numbering the days that way would leave out a lot of valuable information.
+The representation of the date we chose is simple, but you know from the time series visualization, that numbering the days that way would leave out a lot of valuable information.
 You can see in the graph above that there are seasonal variations in the data as well as variations due to the day of the week.
 We also know that as we went from year to year, overall rentals kept growing.
-So, instead of encoding our date as a single number let's encode the date as by adding features for year, month, day and even weekday.
-Hopefully by adding more features that capture the kinds of variation, we will help our model.
+So, instead of encoding our date as a single number let's encode the date by adding features for year, month, day and even weekday.
+Hopefully, by adding more features that capture the kinds of variation, we will help our model.

 This kind of development of the model is very common.
 Start with a simple idea and then refine it, learning what you can from the previous refinements.
-Sometimes an idea you think will make an improvement actually turns out to hurt more than it helps, so you have to abandon it.
+Sometimes an idea you think will improve turns out to hurt more than it helps, so you have to abandon it.
 This is part of the joy and the frustration of data science: it is an experimental science.
 There is not necessarily one "right way" to get the best answer.
 In this particular example we might have to admit that we can only do so much.
-The shape of the time series is clearly NOT a linear function, but we will do the best with the tools we have.
+The shape of the time series is NOT a linear function, but we will do the best with the tools we have.
 The truth is that there are other approaches besides linear regression that will ultimately work better for data like this, but we can still learn a lot by trying to see how far we can push linear regression.